GuillaumeVIMONT/TD_UP2_EEJSI/README.md

 After running this program, you can run gephi to play with the network graph.

 For more informations about Gephi, please read this page http://www.up2.fr/index.php?n=Main.Gephi

+## Part 3

+Please go to the folder "TD_3"

+This is a basic experience with Bitcoin API.